blawlor/field-of-genes/README.md

 * **Linux**: You are running a bash shell in a Linux environment.
 * **gcloud**: You have installed the [gcloud sdk](https://cloud.google.com/sdk/) - a command line utility to manage Google Cloud resources.
 * **kubectl** You have installed [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) - a command line utility to manage a Kubernetes cluster instance.
+* **docker-machine**: You have installed docker-machine.
+This is used to create the benchmark node.

 The objective is to test the hypothesis that Kafka is a scalable data repository for bioinformatic data (in this case, the RefSeq genomic database).
 We compare Kafka's scalability characteristics with the flat BLAST-format files that are downloadable from [NCBI](https://www.ncbi.nlm.nih.gov/refseq/).
 We use a [GC Content](https://en.wikipedia.org/wiki/GC-content) calculation as a placeholder algorithm to provide the comparison, but any per-sequence processing algorithm could be substituted.
 When we talk about 'processing' in this text, we are referring to GC Content.